 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority does not have any deferred inflows of resources as of June 30, 2014.
+Certain items related to the measurement of the net pension liability are reported as deferred inflows of resources.
+These include differences between expected and actual experience, change in assumptions, and the net difference between projected and actual earnings on pension plan investments.
+For more detailed information on these items, please refer to the pension note.